Mattel Inc (MAT)

 Interest coverage = EBIT (ttm) ÷ Interest expense (ttm)

-Interest coverage is a key financial ratio that indicates a company's ability to meet its interest obligations on outstanding debt.
-A higher interest coverage ratio suggests the company is more capable of servicing its debt, while a lower ratio may indicate potential financial distress.
+The interest coverage ratio measures a company's ability to meet its interest obligations on outstanding debt.
+A higher ratio indicates the company is more capable of covering its interest expenses.